-Meta works with the US government to use Llama AI
+Meta is working with the US government to use Llama AI.

 Meta is “working with the public sector to adopt Llama across the US government,” according to CEO Mark Zuckerberg.